 Costs Might Change

-Before you agree to hire PetRelocation, you and your dedicated sales consultant will agree upon the services required and the costs associated with those services.
-A large part of your contracted fees will be airfreight.
+Before you agree to hire PetRelocation, you and your dedicated sales consultant will review the services required and the estimated required costs associated .
+A large part of your required costs will be airfreight.
 Airfreight is typically calculated by the airlines based on your pet’s weight, measurements, and the mileage of the flight.

 One example comes from our agent in Hong Kong, Relopaws.
 In June 2020, British Airways was one of the only airlines relocating pets consistently out of Hong Kong.
 So that they could continue to accommodate their pet program while operating on limited passenger capacity, the cargo airfreight for animals was increased by a shocking 900%.
 The decision was made and implemented quickly, allowing pet parents in Hong Kong little time to make informed decisions.